STARS4ALL/TESS-IDA-TOOLS/get-tess-ida.md

 # Instalation and dependencies

-There are two versions of this tool, the simples one is a self contained script called ***get-tess-ida.py***) which just downloads the data files
+There are two versions of this tool, the simples one is a self contained script called ***get-tess-ida.py***) which just downloads the data files.
 The other one is a full package, bundled other analysis tools (*being developed at the moment*).
 For both versions, it is ***highly recommended*** to create a virtual environment and activate is: